Miniature Cupcake Inspiration: Top Tips and Tricks For Making Beautiful Mini Cupcakes

 Around 10-16 minutes for mini cupcakes and 20-25 for regular sized cupcakes.
-It is really easy to over bake mini cupcakes so keep a close eye on them and check to see if they are ready after 10 minutes.
+It is really easy to over bake mini cupcakes so keep a close eye on them and check to see if they are baked after around10 minutes.

 If you choose to add anything to the cupcake batter, chocolate chips, nuts or fruit for example, be sure to crush or chop them into very small pieces, it is very easy to overwhelm a mini cupcake.

-It is also very easy to make a mini cupcake look too top heavy, small toppings work best, sprinkles, crushed nuts, biscuits, coconut and small chocolates or sweets work much better than large fondant toppers.
+It is also very easy to make a mini cupcake look too top heavy, small toppings work best, sprinkles, crushed nuts, biscuits crumbs, coconut and small chocolates or sweets work much better than large fondant toppers.

 When it comes to piping mini cupcakes, I like to get a little fancy.